Fun Black-capped Vireo Facts For Kids | Kidadl

 How fast can a black-capped vireo fly?

 The exact speed of a black-capped vireo has not been recorded yet.
-Generally, after the hatching of eggs in their nests, young birds generally leave the nest after 12 to 14 days.
+Generally, after the hatching of eggs in their nests, young birds leave the nest after 12 to 14 days.
 Also, these birds don't fly unless they are migrating during the winter season.

 How much does a black-capped vireo weigh?